Why is my analysis timing out?

 VCS provider downtime

 This happens when you’re using an Individual account rather than a Team/Organization account.
+Account types:- Individual accounts are connected to personal GitHub, GitLab, Bitbucket or AzureDevOps accounts and don’t support adding team members

-Solution: Open your PR against the default branch to enable proper granular analysis.
+Open your PR against the default branch to enable proper granular analysis.

 We don’t currently support diff analysis on non-default branches, but this feature is on our roadmap.

-When a PR includes changes to the .deepsource.toml
+When a PR includes changes to the.deepsource.toml

 configuration file, analysis results may differ between the PR and after merging to the default branch.

-Why this happens: Configuration changes (like new exclude patterns or analyzer options) can affect how existing issues are reported.
+Configuration changes (like new exclude patterns or analyzer options) can affect how existing issues are reported.
 When merging to the default branch, DeepSource performs a full analysis with the updated configuration to ensure consistency.

 Expected behavior: